 4.)
 Go for a stroll in the Parc de Choisy (2 Rue du Dr Magnan, 75013) or take the kids to play in the Jardins Abbé-Pierre-Grand-Moulins (15 rue Thomas Mann, 75013)

 Want to live in this area?
 Check out our fabulous range of furnished rental apartments in the thriving 13th arrondissement.

 The 14th arrondissement

 The 14th arrondissement, also known as ”Montparnasse”, is a large residential area situated behind the prestigious 6th.
 A former hangout for artists and intellectuals, including Pablo Picasso, Max Ernst, Simone de Beauvoir and Jean-Paul Sartre, the 14th today is a booming modern district.
-Home to one of France’s tallest skyscrapers, a famous train station, numerous museums and cultural addresses, it’s a great area to stay in if you fancy exploring a less touristy side of Paris.
+Home to one of France’s tallest skyscrapers, a famous train station, numerous museums and cultural addresses, it’s a great area to live in if you fancy exploring a less touristy side of Paris.

 One of the downsides of the view from the Eiffel Tower is that you can’t see the Eiffel Tower itself!
 Such is not the case from the 360º observation deck on the roof of the Tour Montparnasse.
 And what’s more, it’s cheaper and you’ll rarely have to queue!